How Much Does Content Marketing Cost?

 - E-books and guides

 - Advertisement copy

-After you decide what you'd like to include in your budget, give each a percentage of your budget so you know how much you're investing in each content type.
+After you decide what you'd like to include in your content strategy, give each a percentage of your budget so you know how much you're investing in each content type.
 Use a marketing budget template to help you, and remember to analyze the revenue that your current content is generating so you can create a successful marketing budget breakdown.